lsasounian/Hackintosh---Aspire-5-i7-10510U/README.md

 * SATA Mode: AHCI (If not showing, press Control + S)
 ```

-## DO NOT FORGET TO Change Serial,MLB,SMUUID according to the Guide
+## DO NOT FORGET TO Change Serial, MLB, SMUUID according to the Guide

 ## Guide<br>